 That's revolutionary socialism in action.
 Say what you like about Russia, at least she's not that country any more.
 Say what you like about Putin, he's not Lenin — the first and worst of the twentieth century's evil political geniuses, from whom all the others learned their methods.

-04 — It's a spooks' world, politicians just live in it..
+04 — It's the spooks' world, politicians just live in it.
 The first full sentence spoken in post-Stalin Russia was, according to Khrushchov, "Хрусталëв машину!"

 That was on March 5th 1953.
 Stalin had died in bed at his private residence outside Moscow, members of the Politburo in the room.
 As soon as Stalin's death was confirmed, Beria, the head of the secret police, hastened from the room.
 He was heard calling out, as he headed off down the corridor outside, "Хрусталëв машину!" — "Khrustalyov, bring my car!"
 Khrustalyov was his chauffeur.